corpetty/quartz/content/notes/nexus-book.md

 He then goes on to explain that the free flow of information doesn't always lead to truth (the naive interpretation of information).
 He does this by comparing the growth of witch hunts and related conspiracies vs the growth of the scientific revolution via the invention of the printing press.
 The former influence was from a book _The Hammer of the Witches_, which sold out and was widespread, instantly, leading to multiple versions and editions, leading to cult like fantasies and inquisitions against witches, killing tens of thousands of innocent people, even children.
 Even today, our modern vision of what witches are is shaped by this book and its cultural influence.

 On the other hand, Copernicus''s _On the Revolutions of the Heavenly Bodies_ was hailed as "an all-time worst seller" by Arthur Koestler.

+The way a given information network tends towards truth is through the institutional process of acknowledging its ignorance.
+This is manifest in the scientific enterprise.
+A key point in information networks that do self-correct but aren't scientific enterprises are that corrections are blamed on individual's interpretations, as there isn't fault in the institution itself.
+An example of this would be the Catholic church changing its doctrine over time, but always via the excuse that individuals within the church were misinterpreting the _actual_ word of God.
+A scientific institution will not only publish things it got wrong, it will celebrate them.
+Self criticism is an important aspect of a healthy self-correcting information network.

+This, although, comes at the cost of order.
+As a "strong self-correcting mechanism tends towards disagreements, arguments, conflicts, and rifts."

+The next part of the book going into how strong/large information networks can lead towards two extremes: democratic and authoritarian/totalitarianism governments.
+These extremes are differentiated by how information flows.
+Democratic has a decentralized and competing landscape of information sources, which authoritarian regimes force all information to flow through a central party.
+Each of these have various benefits and consequences in terms of holding control and power, despite the fact that authoritarian regimes have no desire to find truth, only optimize for control.

+He uses Nazi Germany and Stalin's U.S.S.R.'s history to go through how effective these regimes were at controlling large groups of people.

+One trade-off is effienciency of decision making.
+Authoritarian regimes are very efficient at making decisions and following through with the, as they're done by a single central party, and there _can't_ be dissent, whereas democratic decisions making is slower and harder to do because it fosters differing opinions and checks and balances of power.

+Another is resilience.
+If you bottleneck an authoritarian decision making process, it falls apart completely.
+This seems to be an inevitability because those underneath are afraid of giving bad information, thus withholding information so they don't get in trouble (killed).